ISO 9001 vs AS9100: What’s the Difference?

 Built on ISO 9001 (includes all ISO 9001 requirements)

-Adds aerospace, aviation, and defense requirements
+Adds aviation, space, and defense requirements

-Emphasizes risk management, product safety, and counterfeit prevention
+Emphasizes product safety, risk management, and counterfeit prevention

 Required by most aerospace OEMs and primes

-AS9100 is essentially ISO 9001 plus aerospace-specific controls.
+In practical terms, AS9100 is ISO 9001 plus aerospace controls.

 Structural Relationship

-If you are certified to AS9100, you are also compliant with ISO 9001.
+If you are certified to AS9100, you satisfy ISO 9001 requirements.

 Key Differences Between ISO 9001 and AS9100